-Figure 25.
+Figure 24.
 Contribution of each element to the business case from the previous Scenario L3 example.

-From all the results above, we can extract the following conclusions:
+From all the results above, we can extract the following conclusions for the L3 scenarios considered (i.e., TO on a highway within national borders):

-- The business case under the specific assumptions and characteristics of the deployment area only becomes positive for a large volume of operations and efficient teleoperator-to-vehicle ratios, which would probably require multiple companies in the region equipping their fleets with TO capabilities.
+- The business case under the specific assumptions and characteristics of the deployment area, and the most conservative assumption in which TO is the single UC paying for the 5G infrastructure upgrades, only becomes positive for a large volume of operations and efficient teleoperator-to-vehicle ratios, which would probably require multiple companies in the region equipping their fleets with TO capabilities.
 In fact, the business case is only positive for values above 310 average trips per day in any case.
 More specifically, the breakeven for a teleoperator-to-vehicle ratio of 0.5 is 342 and 310 trips for outsourced and inhouse TO centres, respectively.
-For a teleoperator-to-vehicle ratio of 0.7, it is 413 for the inhouse built only. - The main costs are the ones related to 5G network infrastructure deployments.
-These represent a fixed CAPEX that does not change (under our model) with the different scales of operation in terms of connected vehicles, therefore the volume of operations seems to be the variable making the most impact on improving the business case.

-- The source of cost-efficiency is the reduction in salary costs.
+For a teleoperator-to-vehicle ratio of 0.7, it is 413 for the inhouse built only. - After considering that additional UCs will 'split the bill' and leverage the same 5G network investments, we can conclude that splitting the costs of 5G among different use cases is a factor that can make the business case become positive in several of the situations considered above.
+For instance, under the considerations above, the breakeven point would only be achieved with a scale of 377 trips per day in the case of a TO/V ratio of 0.7.
+In the case in which MNOs can expand their portfolio of 5G-based highway UCs and only allocate half of the estimated network costs to charge for the 5G subscription for remote operation services, then this breakeven point lowers to also half the number of trips/day to 189.
+Even under conservative assumptions, we would argue that a future situation in which 189 trucks are remotely operated under a specific long stretch of highway is an easily achievable volume of operations.
+However, actual adoption will depend on transport sector companies and regulators alike seeing the business case, business models and societal benefits of remote operation. - The main costs are the ones related to 5G network infrastructure deployments.
+These represent a fixed CAPEX that does not change (under our model) with the different scales of operation in terms of connected vehicles, therefore the volume of operations seems to be the variable making the most impact on improving the business case. - The source of cost-efficiency is the reduction in salary costs.
 In any of the studied possibilities (in terms of average trips per day and operators per vehicle), the cost reductions from salaries outgrow the combined expenses from TO equipment, TO centre infrastructure, and vehicle equipment.
-Therefore, it is the 5G network infrastructure costs that ultimately determine whether the business case remains positive. - Regarding the changes in required FTEs, the effects of automation become evident compared to the previous scenarios.
+Therefore, it is the size of the 5G network infrastructure costs, and whether alternative 5G UCs are present, that will ultimately determine whether the business case remains positive.

+Regarding the changes in required FTEs, the effects of automation become evident compared to the previous scenarios.
 The lower the teleoperator-to-vehicle ratio, the more drastic the reduction of FTEs required to perform the same scale of operations.
 For the 0.9 operators per vehicle ratio, slightly less of the current needs become redundant; for 0.5, about two thirds of current requirements could become unnecessary.
 Most of the employee needs come from remote operators in any case, but additional manpower would be needed on-site to support with the temperature control of containers.
 This support need is in approximately 1.6 people per 100 daily trips.